4-year-old Israeli American hostage is released | KRDO

 “What she endured was unthinkable,” he said.
 Biden added that Abigail was now in Israel but said that he did not have details on her condition.

-Abigail will be taken to Schneider Children’s Medical Center, where the other child hostages have been transferred, a spokesperson with the Hostage and Missing Families Forum told CNN.
+Abigail was taken to Schneider Children’s Medical Center, where the other child hostages have been transferred, a spokesperson with the Hostage and Missing Families Forum told CNN.

-Biden said he would speak shortly with Israel Prime Minister Benjamin Netanyahu, saying the two would discuss implementation of the existing deal and efforts to extend it to bring additional hostages home.

-News of Abigail’s release comes after national security adviser Jake Sullivan told CNN’s Dana Bash that the Biden administration had “reason to believe” one of the Americans held hostage would be released Sunday.

 Two American women who are unaccounted for are also expected to be part of the group of 50 women and children hostages released as part of a four-day truce, now in its third day.